-The Intensive English Preparation courses require completion of the minimum credits of the required level with a cumulative GPA of 2.0.
+Students in the Intensive English Preparation courses are required to complete the minimum credits in their assigned level with a cumulative GPA of 2.0.
 Students will be placed to start at a specific level based on the outcome of a Placement Test to be taken after their acceptance into a DigiPen degree program.
 The minimum number of credits required for completion of each level is specified below: